jojomickymack/reverie001/src/ratpack/public/blog_data/cpp_to_go/cpp_to_go.md

 In addition, these 'buttons' are just rectangles that become filled rectangles when you click within their bounds - quick and dirty, sure, but there are ui libraries that would make this more of a 'normal' app.
 I imagined how cool it would be to have a draggable slider to adjust how many stripes where shown - coding that would take a lot of lines and would have pretty flaky performance I'm guessing - a great opportunity to pull in some kind of ui library.

 Furthermore, since the whole thing is composed of rectangles, why not make it so the stripes themselves are buttons - perhaps they could have some kind of callback when you clicked on them.
-It's begging for some kind of overarching button type that I knew I didn't know how to code yet.
+It's begging for some kind of overarching button type that I was worried about implementing poorly, so I just left it as-is for now.

-So I just left it the way it was and rewrote it in go, since I view that as the more dynamic and malleable paradigm.
+Rewriting it in go is a step towards that more dynamic version - there's a lot of compelling reasons to do that if you want to explore reflection, functional patterns and reducing code repetition without blowing your leg off.

 Source on github